NattyGold/HNG-Stage2-API-CRUD_Operation/README.md

 ### Introduction
 #  HNG Backend Stage Two Task
-You are to build a simple REST API capable of CRUD operations on a "person" resource, interfacing with any database you choose.
+Here is a REST API capable of CRUD operations on a "person" resource, interfacing with any database you choose.
 Your API should dynamically handle parameters, such as adding or retrieving a person by name.
 Accompany the development with UML diagrams to represent your system's design and database structure.
 Host your entire project on GitHub, and provide well-structured documentation in the repository that outlines request/response formats, setup instructions, and sample API usage

 ## Task Breakdown: Develop a REST API with Basic CRUD Operation